Denis Kudla

 Denis Kudla (Note: Денис Кудла) (/ˈkuːdlə/ KOOD-lə; born August 17, 1992) is an American tennis coach and former professional player.
-He had a career-high ATP singles ranking of world No. 53, achieved in May 2016.
-He had a career-high doubles ranking of No. 133, achieved in August 2018.
-He won nine Challenger singles and nine doubles titles in his career.

-He is currently coaching Reilly Opelka.
+He reached an ATP singles ranking of world No. 53 in May 2016 and a doubles ranking of No. 133 in August 2018.
+He won nine Challenger singles and nine doubles titles.
+He coached Reilly Opelka.

 Personal life

-Kudla's family moved from Ukraine to Fairfax, Virginia on his first birthday.
-He began playing tennis at age seven, in part because his older brother Nikita played tennis, but also because many of his father's friends played.
-He used to tag along as Nikita took informal lessons from their father in Fairfax's Van Dyck Park.
-Kudla's father, Vladimir Kudla, took his family out of Ukraine shortly after the Soviet Union collapsed.
+Kudla's family moved from Ukraine to Fairfax, Virginia, on his first birthday, shortly after the Soviet Union collapsed.
 Kudla's parents moved to the US not speaking a word of English, but learned it within a few years.

+He began playing tennis at age seven, because his older brother Nikita and many of his father's friends played.
+He tagged along as Nikita took informal lessons from their father, Vladimir Kudla, in Fairfax's Van Dyck Park.

-His mother got permission to pick him up from elementary school one hour early so that they were able to go from Fairfax to the Junior Tennis Champions Center (JTCC) in College Park, Maryland.
+At age 10, his mother got permission to pick him up from elementary school one hour early so that they could go from Fairfax to the Junior Tennis Champions Center (JTCC) in College Park, Maryland.
 She used to wait for him during his two-hour practices.
 She drove home while he slept, and then she used to wake him up for dinner and homework.

 His family moved to Arlington when he was 13 years old, where Kudla was set to matriculate at Washington-Lee High School.
 A schedule of six hours of tennis court time each day was going to leave no room for a traditional high school life.
-He was home-schooled at JTCC.
+He was home-schooled at JTCC, graduating from Laurel Springs School, the NCAA approved online private school.
 He had to commute on his own to practice in College Park via the Metro, lugging two racket bags and changing trains twice during rush hour.
 "My parents were strict, but not crazy strict.
 I was never spoiled.
 I wanted tennis.
 It was always my dream."
-One of Kudla's favorite experiences was visiting the White House for the 2013 Easter Egg Roll as he got to meet President Barack Obama, and NFL Pro Bowlers Anquan Boldin and Adrian Peterson.
-Kudla worked out early in his career with trainer Greg Petrosian in Boca Raton, Florida.
+One of Kudla's favorite experiences was visiting the White House for the 2013 Easter Egg Roll, when he met President Barack Obama and NFL Pro Bowlers Anquan Boldin and Adrian Peterson.
+Early in his career, Kudla worked out with trainer Greg Petrosian in Boca Raton, Florida.